Home / News / MLB Media set high marks across TV & digital platforms for Division Series games on Friday

 mm

-Jerry Milani is a freelance writer and public relations executive living in Bloomfield, N.J.
-He has worked in P.R. for more than 30 years in college and conference sports media relations, two agencies and for the International Fight League, a team-based mixed martial arts league, and now is the PR manager for FAN EXPO, which runs pop culture and celebrity conventions across North America.
-Milani is also the play-by-play announcer for Caldwell University football and basketball broadcasts.
-He is a proud graduate of Fordham University and when not attending a Yankees, Rams or Cougars game can be reached at Jerry (at) JerryMilani (dot) com.
+Jerry Milani is a writer and public relations executive living in Bloomfield, N.J.
+He has worked in P.R. for more than 30 years in college and conference sports media relations, two agencies and for the International Fight League, a team-based mixed martial arts league, and as a freelance professional.
+His PR clients have included Wizard World and FAN EXPO, which produce pop culture and celebrity conventions across North America, USA Wrestling, the National Lacrosse League, Strat-O-Matic Media, the Pacific Life Open and Pilot Pen Tennis tournaments and dozens of others.
+Milani is also the director of athletic communications for Caldwell University.
+He is a proud graduate of North Rockland High School and Fordham University and when not attending a Yankees, Rams or Cougars game can be reached at Jerry (at) JerryMilani (dot) com.

 Check Also